eternalxlks/2D-Fortnite/README.md

 Enemies: Random enemies fall and you shoot
 Weapon Pickup: Move over them
 Blue Block: You/Player
+# Copyright
+Please don't copy my idea and "make it better" because I worked hard on this.
 # Updates
 I update this once every month